-Current Maturities of long term debt disclosed under Other Financial Liabilities (Refer Note No. 13)
+^{} Current Maturities of long term debt disclosed under Other Financial Liabilities (Refer Note No 13)

-Term Loans from Financial Institutions Rs.12,320.40 Lakh / Banks Rs.
-42,800.23 Lakh (principal undiscounted amount) are secured by:
+Term Loans from Financial Institutions Rs.11,223.94.05 Lakh / Banks Rs.
+38,704.18 Lakh (principal undiscounted amount) are secured by:

-- b) First pari-passu charge by way of hypothecation of all movable assets, including moveable plant & machinery, machinery spares, tools and accessories, furniture, fixtures, vehicles and all other moveable assets, present and future, - c) First pari-passu charge on all the cash flows, receivables, book debts, revenues of whatsoever nature and wherever arising, present and future, d) First pari-passu charge on all intangibles assets, present and future,

-- e) First pari-passu charge on guarantees, letter of credit, performance bond, indemnities etc. - f) Pledge of promoter's Equity (Reliance Infrastructure Limited) Interest representing atleast 51% of the project Equity Capital, - g) First pari-passu charge on all insurance Contracts and Insurance Proceeds. - h) Principal and Interest is payable on the last working day of the month. - i) Loan shall be drawn as per the requirement of the project. - j) The loan shall be repaid in 168 monthly installment starting from October 30, 2016. - k) Rate of interest is variable, presently interest rate is 8.70% p.a.
+- a) First pari-passu charge by way of mortagage of all immovable properties acquired for the project, both present and future. - b) First pari-passu charge by way of hypothecation of all movable assets, including moveable plant & machinery, machinery spares, tools and accessories, furniture, fixtures, vehicles and all other moveable assets, present and future, - c) First pari-passu charge on all the cash flows, receivables, book debts, revenues of whatsoever nature and wherever arising, present and future, - d) First pari-passu charge on all intangibles assets present and future, - e) First pari-passu charge on guarantees, letter of credit, performance bond, indemnities etc. - f) Pledge of promoter's Equity (Reliance Infrastructure Limited) Interest representing atleast 51% of the project Equity Capital, - g) First pari-passu charge on all Insurance Contracts and Insurance Proceeds. - h) Principal and Interest is payable on the last working day of the month. - Loan shall be drawn as per the requirement of the project. - j) The loan shall be repaid in 168 monthly installment starting from October 30, 2016. - k) Rate of interest is variable, presently interest rate is 9.30% p.a.